-and $\widehat \Gamma _N(t,s) =\widehat \Gamma _N(s,t) $.
 It is well known that the variance function $\Gamma(s,s)$ induces a singularity when estimating the covariance function $\Gamma(\cdot,\cdot)$.
-See, for instance, \citet{zhang_sparse_2016}, Remark 4.
-This singularity causes little problem when studying pointwise rates of convergence and confidence intervals.
-In that cases, one could set $ \mathfrak d=0$ and use a modified covariance function estimator only for the diagonal $\widehat \Gamma _N(s,s) $.
-However, the diagonal singularity could deteriorate the rate of convergence of $\widehat \Gamma _N$ in the integrated squared norm.
-In general, this rate deterioration is propagated and affects the rates of convergence for the estimators of the eigenvalues and eigenfunctions of the covariance operator.
-The idea underlying \eqref{est_cov2} is natural and the diagonal tuning parameter $ \mathfrak d$ decreases to zero according to a data-driven rule that we provide in the following.
+See, for instance, \citet[Rem.~4]{zhang_sparse_2016}.
+We propose a simple way to build the diagonal set $\mathcal D$, which asymptotically reduces to the diagonal segment according to a data-driven rule that we provide in the following.
+Given $\mathcal D$, the estimates of $\Gamma(\cdot,\cdot)$ on $\mathcal D$ are directly obtained from the estimates $\widehat \Gamma _N(s,t)$ for the closest $(s,t)$ on the boundary of $\mathcal D$.

-Although the methodology we propose is general and can be used with different types of smoothers, we focus on the case where the $\hXni_t$ are obtained by local polynomials with a compactly supported kernel.
-In this case tuning the $ \hXni$'s means to suitably determine the rate of decrease and the constant defining the bandwidth.
-In our case, this is done completely data-driven by a one variable minimization of a new, suitable risk function.
+Although the methodology we propose is general and can be used with different types of smoothers, we focus on the case where the $\hXni_t$ are obtained by kernel smoothing.
+In this case, tuning the $ \hXni$'s means suitably determining the rate of decrease and the constant defining the bandwidth.
+Our approach is completely data-driven and relies on the minimization of a new and suitable risk function.